sindresorhus/awesome-npm/readme.md

 $ npm install sindresorhus/chalk
 ```

-Let's target a specific commit as master is a moving target:
+Let's target a specific commit as the main branch is a moving target:

 ```
 $ npm install 'sindresorhus/chalk#51b8f32'